hashmesan/harmony-totp/README.md

 ### Intro

-NoBank is a smart contract wallet designed with worry-free recovery using your Google Authenticator (no worry about key phrases, passwords, device loss, email phishing, sms hijacking), and with many advanced wallet features.
+nobank is a smart contract wallet designed with worry-free recovery using your Google Authenticator (no worry about key phrases, passwords, device loss, email phishing, sms hijacking), and with many advanced wallet features.

 ### To learn more, watch our demo